sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="removecredits"></a>
 # **RemoveCredits**
-> RemainingCreditModel RemoveCredits (string childAuthKey, RemoveCredits removeCredits)
+> RemainingCreditModel RemoveCredits (string childIdentifier, RemoveCredits removeCredits)

 Remove Email and/or SMS credits from a specific child account